gentlecat/publisher/README.md

     -prod
 ```

 Check *example-content* directory for an example of how content structure should look like.
+You can easily build the example by running `make build-example`.